Homoky Dorka, Tokaj, Hungary

 7.46 g/l

-The Hetény Dűlő, first mentioned in 1298, is in the southwest corner of Tállya and has a cooler east facing disposition.
+The Hetény Dűlő, first mentioned in 1298, is in the southwest corner of Tállya and has a cooler east-facing disposition.
+You can see over to Mt.
+Tokaj, and the villages of Tállya and Mád on a clear day.
 Mostly Rhyolite but with much more clay and a little bit of loess, this site throws a lot of acidity, even for Tokaj.
 Not surprisingly, this is the largest fruit source for her sparkling production.
-The wine was pressed without destemming or crushing, fermented and aged in stainless steel, and bottled unfined/unfiltered with around 10ppm total SO2.
-Acidity here is straight as an arrow and goes on and on.
-Pungent and elegant, this is becoming one of the core wines for us.
+The 2021 was 70% Furmint, 30% Hárslevelű and all pressed without destemming or crushing.
+It was then fermented and aged half in stainless steel and half in barrel.
+Compared to the 2020, this was not stirred up before being bottled unfined/unfiltered.
+There is less of an oxidative and leesy quality, and instead geared more towards tension and freshness.

 Sparkling Wine , Organic